IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 ### Kitware documentation

-Kitware, the creators of CMake, have a good online colletion of documentation and tutorials
+Kitware, the creators of CMake, have a good online collection of documentation and tutorials

 Kitware also offers CMake classes.